mattickx/copilotignore-vscode/README.md

 If the file of the active editor matches a pattern, Copilot will be disabled.
 Works just like .gitignore but for copilot.

+**Git:** If the vscode.git extension is installed (as is default), .copilotignore files inside any git repositories will be respected.

 **Global file:** A global file can be used at `$HOME/.copilotignore`

 **Reactive**: Changes made to the .copilotignore file(s) are immediately reflected.